Ancient Egypt: Trade

+Egyptian gold stater of Nectanebo II: reverse with hieroglyphs nfr-nb minted in Egypt (around 360 BC).

 The ancient Egyptians engaged in trade with their foreign neighbors to obtain rare, exotic goods not found in Egypt.
 In the Predynastic Period, they established trade with Nubia to obtain gold and incense.
 They also established trade with Palestine, as evidenced by Palestinian-style oil jugs found in the burials of the First Dynasty pharaohs.
 An Egyptian colony stationed in southern Canaan dates to slightly before the First Dynasty.
 Tell es-Sakan in present-day Gaza was established as an Egyptian settlement in the late 4th millennium BC, and is theorised to have been the main Egyptian colonial site in the region.
 Narmer had Egyptian pottery produced in Canaan and exported back to Egypt.

 By the Second Dynasty at latest, ancient Egyptian trade with Byblos yielded a critical source of quality timber not found in Egypt.
 By the Fifth Dynasty, trade with Punt provided gold, aromatic resins, ebony, ivory, and wild animals such as monkeys and baboons.
 Egypt relied on trade with Anatolia for essential quantities of tin as well as supplementary supplies of copper, both metals being necessary for the manufacture of bronze.
 The ancient Egyptians prized the blue stone lapis lazuli, which had to be imported from far-away Afghanistan.
 Egypt's Mediterranean trade partners also included Greece and Crete, which provided, among other goods, supplies of olive oil.

 Language

 Historical development

 The Egyptian language is a northern Afro-Asiatic language closely related to the Berber and Semitic languages.
+The Ancient Egyptian language likewise shared linguistic ties with other Afro-Asiatic languages such as the Chadic languages of west and central Africa, the Cushitic languages of northeast Africa, and the Ethio-Semitic languages, which are found in Ethiopia and Eritrea.
+Many scholars have accepted an African phylum language origin since five of the six Afro-Asiatic subfamilies, including the Egyptian language, are spoken on the African continent, and only one in Asia.

 It has the longest known history of any language having been written from c.
 3200 BC to the Middle Ages and remaining as a spoken language for longer.
 The phases of ancient Egyptian are Old Egyptian, Middle Egyptian (Classical Egyptian), Late Egyptian, Demotic and Coptic.
 Egyptian writings do not show dialect differences before Coptic, but it was probably spoken in regional dialects around Memphis and later Thebes.

 Ancient Egyptian was a synthetic language, but it became more analytic later on.
 Late Egyptian developed prefixal definite and indefinite articles, which replaced the older inflectional suffixes.
 There was a change from the older verb–subject–object word order to subject–verb–object.
 The Egyptian hieroglyphic, hieratic, and demotic scripts were eventually replaced by the more phonetic Coptic alphabet.
 Coptic is still used in the liturgy of the Egyptian Orthodox Church, and traces of it are found in modern Egyptian Arabic.